June 14, 2018 2:30PM

-MyoActivation is an injection-based treatment modality being used in BC for people with chronic pain.
-This webinar is the second in our series on the myoActivation treatment approach.
-Prior to viewing this webinar, we recommended you view the first webinar in this series with Dr. Greg Siren, which will provide a description of the myoActivation system of pain care.
+myoActivation is an injection-based treatment modality being used in BC for people with chronic pain.
+This webinar is the second in our three-part series on the myoActivation treatment approach.
+Prior to viewing this webinar, we recommended you view the first webinar in this series with Dr. Greg Siren.

-In this webinar, Dr. Gillian Lauder will discuss myoActivation in the context of her complex pain practice at BC Children’s Hospital, using a case-based approach to highlight key differences in the utilization of myoActivation in children.
+In this webinar, Dr. Gillian Lauder discusses myoActivation in the context of her complex pain practice at BC Children’s Hospital, using a case-based approach to highlight key differences in the utilization of myoActivation in children.

 Dr. Lauder is a pediatric anesthesiologist, complex pediatric pain physician, and director of the Acute Pain Service in the Department of Pediatric Anesthesia at BC Children’s Hospital.

 myoActivation is an innovative assessment and therapeutic process that targets the release of fascia, including scars, and muscles in sustained contraction.
 There is good evidence to support the components of myoActivation, including scar release and intramuscular activation – also called trigger point injection.
 The Travell and Simons Trigger Point Manual – first published in 1983 and updated in 1999 – provides a wealth of information on intramuscular release.

 Fascia are now becoming increasingly recognized as an important component of chronic pain, with a great deal of research focused on fascial properties and the effects of fascial dysfunction.